front-matter/keycloak-invenio/README.md

-# Keycloak with ORCID Integration and Email OTP
+# Keycloak with ORCID Integration and Magic Link Authentication

-A custom Keycloak Docker image with the [ORCID Identity Provider extension](https://github.com/eosc-kc/keycloak-orcid) and Email OTP (One-Time Password) authenticator pre-installed, designed for use with InvenioRDM and other research data management platforms.
+A custom Keycloak Docker image with the [ORCID Identity Provider extension](https://github.com/eosc-kc/keycloak-orcid) and Magic Link passwordless authenticator pre-installed, designed for use with InvenioRDM and other research data management platforms.

 ## Features